Pranavraut033/ats-checker/LLM_GUIDE.md

-# ATS Checker v2 - LLM Support Guide
+# ATS Checker — LLM Support Guide

 ## Overview

-ATS Checker v2 adds **optional** LLM capabilities while maintaining 100% backward compatibility with v1.
+ATS Checker adds **optional** LLM capabilities while maintaining 100% backward compatibility with the deterministic core (v1).
 The LLM is never responsible for the final score—it only enhances suggestions and provides insights.

 **Key Principles:**
 - ✅ Deterministic ATS score (v1 unchanged)